d3b4g/m4ng0n3l.github.io/_posts/2016-09-14-vulnhub-billy-madison.md

 root@kali:/media/veracrypt1# -
 {% endhighlight %}

+## Final Cleanup - Eric's Backdoor Removals

+Ok so what did Eric accomplish on this box that should be removed.
+Well frankly a ton, in a real world scenario I would be concerned with missing things like rootkits on the box and would probably just suggest backing up protected documents and reinstalling.
+But lets ignore that.

+* User account to be removed - Eric
+* SSH backdoor on 1974
+* Privilege escalation binary
+* FTP server Breach
+* Web Server Defacement on TCP/80
+* Honeypot on TCP/23
+* Honeypot on TCP/69
+* Cleanup of /etc/rc.local
+* Hacking tools in /opt
+* GPG keys compromised

+### Malicious User Removal

+First things first, malicious user `eric` should be removed from the system.
+Note, this command will delete all files in the home directory as well, if you wish to preserve -r would be appropriate.

+{% highlight bash %}
+root@BM:~# userdel eric -r
+{% endhighlight %}

+### SSH Backdoor Removal

+Malicious script /root/ssh/canyoussh.sh must be removed along with its crontab entry.

+{% highlight bash %}
+root@BM:~# cat ssh/canyoussh.sh
+NOW=$(date +"%Y-%m-%d-%H-%M-%S")
+if grep -w "My kid will be a soccer player" /home/WeaselLaugh/*; then sudo iptables -A INPUT -p tcp --dport 1974 -m conntrack --ctstate NEW,ESTABLISHED -j ACCEPT echo $NOW > /home/WeaselLaugh/ebd.txt echo Erics backdoor is currently OPEN >> /home/WeaselLaugh/ebd.txt fi root@BM:~# -
+{% endhighlight %}

+{% highlight bash %}
+*/1 * * * * /root/ssh/canyoussh.sh
+{% endhighlight %}

+As the service running this SSH server is the actual sshd daemon, editing of /etc/ssh/sshd_config and restoring port to 22 would be recommended.
+However something is listening on port 22.
+{% highlight bash %}
+root@BM:~# netstat -tupln | grep 22
+tcp        0      0 0.0.0.0:22              0.0.0.0:*               LISTEN      3957/python2
+root@BM:~# netstat -tupln | grep 1974
+tcp        0      0 0.0.0.0:1974            0.0.0.0:*               LISTEN      3907/sshd
+tcp6       0      0 :::1974                 :::*                    LISTEN      3907/sshd
+root@BM:~# -
+{% endhighlight %}

+Looking in /root there is a ssh.sh script.

+{% highlight bash %}
+python2 /opt/rg/rubberglue.py 22
+{% endhighlight %}

+So its a script called `rubberglue`, interesting.
+What it seems to do is take any connection to the bound port and connect back to the source ip address on the same port.
+I like it!
+Either way, removal of this script and the `/opt/rg` directory would be necessary.
+Now if this was intentional then keeping all of this would be appropriate and just changing the port would be advised.

+### Privilege escalation binary

+Removal of `/usr/local/share/sgml/donpcgd` would be recommended.
+Or at least removal of SUID.

+{% highlight bash %}
+chmod u-s /usr/local/share/sgml/donpcgd
+{% endhighlight %}

+{% highlight bash %}
+rm /usr/local/share/sgml/donpcgd
+{% endhighlight %}

+### FTP Knock Routine

+Modification of the knock would be appropriate as it was compromised.
+This can be accomplished by editing `/etc/knockd.conf`.

+Cleanup of `/opt/coloradoftp-prime/home` would also be recommended and removal of the malicious/defaced files contained within.

+### Web Server Defacement on TCP/80

+Restoration of the apache web server would be recommend, or removal.
+Web directory was `/var/www/html`.

+### Honeypot on TCP/23

+Honeypot removal would be recommend unless it was intended.
+Removal could be done by removing the `/opt/honeyports` directory, `/root/checkban` and `/root/telnet.sh` scripts.

+{% highlight bash %}
+rm -r /opt/honeyports
+rm -r /root/checkban
+rm /root/telnet.sh
+{% endhighlight %}

+Removal of the following line from the root crontab would also be required:

+{% highlight bash %}
+*/10 * * * * /root/telnet.sh
+{% endhighlight %}

+### Honeypot on TCP/23

+The Wordpress installation on TCP/69 was indeed a honeypot.
+Cleanup would involve deletion of `/root/wp.sh` and removal of `/opt/wp`.

+{% highlight bash %}
+rm -r /opt/wp
+rm /root/wp.sh
+{% endhighlight %}

+### Cleanup of /etc/rc.local

+Rc.local seems to have been compromised as well, removal of all malicious scripts should be performed.

+{% highlight bash %}
+/root/ebd.sh
+/root/cleanup.sh &
+/root/fwconfig.sh &
+/root/email.sh &
+/root/wp.sh &
+/root/ftp.sh &
+/root/telnet.sh &
+/root/ssh.sh &
+{% endhighlight %}

+### Hacking tools in /opt

+Some interesting hacking tools/tips were also found in `/opt/bpatty`, `/opt/Sn1pr` `/opt/reconng`, all of which should be carefully backed up for later use :) and removal.

+### GPG keys compromised

+Lastly, as root was compromised, the GPG keys contained in /root/.gnupg should be considered compromised and removed.

+## Final Thoughts

 Overall, this was a great challenge!
 I learned a couple valuable lessons during the course of breaking in and it gave me some ideas for some script updates to do.
 Overall great theming of the whole thing, I really appreciated that.
 Off to break more things!